kishorebhatia/docker-compose-joc/README.md

 # docker-compose-joc
-Docker Compose based Jenkins Operations Center by CloudBees environment.
+Docker Compose based CloudBees Jenkins Operations Center  environment.

-Uses [Docker Compose](https://docs.docker.com/compose/) to build a Jenkins Operations Center by CloudBees environment using Docker containers.
+Uses [Docker Machine](http://docs.docker.com/machine/) and [Docker Compose](https://docs.docker.com/compose/) to build a Jenkins Operations Center by CloudBees environment using Docker containers.

 Mostly specific to Mac OS X but should work on Windows and Linux as well.